What Are Bots?

 Install

 Add the bot to a space.
-The bot appears as a member and can interact with channels.
+The bot appears as a member and receives a

 Connect